Tucker, Georgia: Topography

 Tucker is in the state's Piedmont geologic region, composed of igneous and metamorphic rocks resulting from 300 to 600 million year old sediments that were subjected to high temperatures and pressures and re-exposed roughly 250 to 300 million years ago.
 Rocks typical of the region include schist, amphibolite, gneiss, migmatite, and granite.

 Over a dozen creeks originate in Tucker including Burnt Fork Creek, South Fork Peachtree Creek, Camp Creek, and Henderson Mill Creek.
 Prior to the widespread accessibility of electricity and indoor plumbing, several were used as mill ponds or dammed for baptism.
 From 1906 until its demise in the 1940s, Burnt Fort Creek was the primary tributary for the Decatur Waterworks.

-Surrounding municipalities

 Climate

 Tucker's climate, typical of a humid subtropical climate, features mild winters and hot summers.
 In spite of moderate conditions compared to communities in many other states, Tucker has occasional extreme weather.
 The record high is 110 F, recorded on July 8, 1927, and the record low, January 21, 1985, -10 F.